google/wuffs/doc/wuffs-the-language.md

 ## Types

-Types read from left to right: `ptr [100] u32` is a pointer to a 100-element array of unsigned 32-bit integers. `ptr` here means a non-null pointer.
+Types read from left to right: `ptr array [100] u32` is a pointer to a 100-element array of unsigned 32-bit integers. `ptr` here means a non-null pointer.
 Use `nptr` for a nullable pointer type.

 Integer types can also be refined: `var x u32[10..20]` defines a variable x that is stored as 4 bytes (32 bits) and can be combined arithmetically (e.g.